jcleydsonsilva/Spacebio/Paper/paper.md

   * Export and Interoperability: Search results are exportable for meta-analyses, systematic reviews, and citation tracking, supporting reproducible research.

   * Continuous Updates: Regular synchronization with all connected sources ensures users access the latest scientific findings.

+# Acknowledgements
+We acknowledge the SpaceBio Community.
+We acknowledge contributions from Eliab Venacio and Rubens O. Moraes (https://github.com/rubensolv)

 # References